Training Code Of Conduct

 We train rain, hail or shine.

-We don’t accept cold or wet as reasons for not training, neither should you!
+We don’t accept excuses as reasons for not training, neither should you!

 It’s easy to find excuses not to train when conditions aren’t pleasant or we’re under the pump because of work and family but we prioritise showing up to training because we know that there is strength in numbers.
 If you are what you eat holds true for your body, your mind is what you feed it.

-Instead of using the words I can’t…, replace it with “I can and I will”.
-By doing so, you could be the reason that someone else sticks with their training and joins you in becoming stronger, faster and more capable!
+By doing so, we know we could be the reason that someone else sticks with their training and becomes stronger, faster and more capable!

 We’re always courteous and respectful.